Thursday, December 31, 2015

 How do we fix this mess?
 There are a number of ideas we can explore but they all boil down to three basic behaviors:

-1. Police must be accountable for their actions.
+- Police must be accountable for their actions.
 If you are in the business of being allowed to kill and brutalize, every action taken leading to the those acts must be recorded and be available to the general public, without subpoena.
 GLOMAR should not ever be allowed in domestic law enforcement.

-2. Police must respect the rights of citizens with the same respect they wish (not are) to be afforded.
+- Police must respect the rights of citizens with the same respect they wish (not are) to be afforded.
 This means they must stop trying to dominate every situation and intimidate in the name of "controlling the situation."

-3. Police must actively do some visible, positive good for the general public.
+Take this guy, for instance.
+He is present, he is actively scanning for suspicious activity, but he is calm and he is not attempting to exert himself on everyone.
+If there is an actual evident reason to be aggressive (like actual, visible probable cause), then they must do what is necessary to complete their job. - Police must actively do some visible, positive good for the general public.
 Budget some money to HELP people, not just punish them, and make sure they see it.
 Do it in the neighborhoods that you patrol the most.
 Give them a reason to trust.
 Currently, the badge only brings fear.
 One thing we can learn from nature alone is that scared things fight or run.
 Isn't that the opposite of what law enforcement wants the public to do?

 Maybe these things are not practical, but they make sense to me.
 Maybe I'm the one who hasn't given this much thought.
 This glass of Crow is tasty.